andy9705/andy9705.github.io/_pages/about.md

 ---

 Hi, I am Ph.D. student at Seoul National University, advised by Prof. Kyomin Jung.
 I aim to develop AI systems that are both beneficial and safe for society.
 To achieve this, I am focusing on:

-(1) Enhancing decoding control for more reliable and precise outputs, (2) Exploring multi-agent systems, such as debating agents, to enable dynamic and collaborative AI interactions.
+(1) Enhancing decoding control for more reliable and precise response,

+(2) Exploring multi-agent systems to enable dynamic and collaborative AI interactions.